There are two important reasons for faculty to be aware of their rights and responsibilities in regard to students with disabilities:

 You have the right to expect the same quality of work from a student with disabilities as you do from your other students.
 You are not doing them a favor by accepting inferior work, by assigning mercy grades, or by passing a student who has not mastered the course material.

-You have the right to refuse an unauthorized accommodation.
-If a student requests an accommodation without authorization from the CSD, refer the student to the CSD office or the Instructional Assistance Center.
+You have the right to rquestion an unauthorized accommodation.
+If a student requests an accommodation without authorization from DSPS, instruct the student to first get the approval of his counselor or specialist.
 If you are unsure about the request, please contact us.

 You have the right to expect the same standard of behavior from students with disabilities as from other students.
-Please be sure they are adhering to the GCC Student Code of Conduct.
+All students need to adhere to the GCC Student Code of Conduct.

 You have the right to preserve the principles of academic freedom and maintain the highest level of academic standards.
 However, you must do so without impinging on the basic civil rights of students with disabilities.

-In order to achieve this, you must examine each course you teach and determine essential content and procedures.
+In order to achieve this, examine each course you teach and determine essential content and procedures.
 Ask yourself such questions as,

 - What is the purpose of the course?